p-hzamora/FluentValidation/docs/built-in-validators.md

 ## not_empty Validator
-Ensures that the specified property is not null, an empty string or whitespace (or the default value for value types, e.g., 0 for `int`).
-When used on an IEnumerable (such as arrays, collections, lists, etc.), the validator ensures that the IEnumerable is not empty.
+Ensures that the specified property is not null, an empty string or whitespace (or the default value for value types, e.g., 0 for `int`). when used on an IEnumerable (such as arrays, collections, lists, etc.), the validator ensures that the IEnumerable is not empty.

 Example:
 ```python